Angara Airlines Flight 9007

 On 11 July 2011, Angara Airlines Flight 9007, an Antonov An-24 turboprop passenger aircraft on a domestic service from Tomsk to Surgut, Russia, ditched into the Ob River, after suffering an engine fire.
 Seven of the 37 people on board died.

 Accident

-Angara Airlines flight IK9007 (reported also as flight SP5007) took off from Bogashevo Airport in Tomsk at 10:10 local time (UTC+7) on 11 July bound for Surgut International Airport, with 4 crew and 33 passengers on board.
+Angara Airlines flight IK9007 (also designated as Tomsk Avia flight SP5007), took off from Bogashevo Airport in Tomsk at 10:10 local time (UTC+7) on 11 July bound for Surgut International Airport, with 4 crew and 33 passengers on board.

 At around 11:36, while the aircraft was cruising at 6000 m, a magnetic chip detector signalled the presence of particles in the port (left) engine's oil system.
 The captain decided to continue the flight, but 8 minutes later a burning smell filled the cockpit and the fire alarm on the port engine briefly activated.
 The engine was throttled back but not shut down, and the bleed air supply was closed.